Privacy Policy

 Politician account dataUntil account deletion

-Voter contact dataFor the duration of the campaign's engagement, then deleted
+Voter contact dataFor the duration of the campaign's engagement, then deleted within 60 days of engagement end

-SMS consent and opt-out (STOP) recordsRetained for a reasonable record-retention period for TCPA defense (currently 4 years)
+Consent and opt-out (STOP) recordsRetained for a reasonable record-retention period for TCPA defense (currently 4 years)

 Message action records (donations, RSVPs, volunteer sign-ups, pledges)Until account deletion; donation records retained as required by FEC and tax rules